thomascherickal/JuliaForDataScience.jl/docs/src/tabular.md

 There are multiple tabular data packages in Julia.
 In this book we will focus on [JuliaDB](https://github.com/JuliaComputing/JuliaDB.jl), which provides type-stable tabular data structures that process data [out-of-core](https://en.wikipedia.org/wiki/External_memory_algorithm).

+Content will be added to this section when JuliaDB gets updated for Julia 1.0